 The Geisha Photoshoot

-As far back as I can recall the Orient has always held a special place in my heart.
+As far back as I can recall the Far East has always held a special place in my heart.
 I grew up on 'Monkey' and Ninja films, that could have something to do with it!

 I have been longing to photograph an authentic geisha look for quite sometime.
 I find the culture iconic, bold and so different to the western world.